nginxinc/nginx-controller-lab/docs/class1/module1/lab4.rst

 Review Role Based Access Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   1. Review what David can access across Apps, Components, Environments
+   1. Review what David can access across Apps, Components, Environments (in the `Services` Menu)
    2. Note that he can view all Environments, including Samantha's retail-dev and Olivia's lending-prod
    3. Select Platform from the navigation bar
    4. Select Roles